Search

 Supply of goods and supply of services templates

-We have a range of contracts for the sale of goods or the supply of services, with different templates depending on whether you are in the capacity of the seller/supplier or the customer.
+We have a range of contracts for the sale of goods or the supply of services in business to business transactions, with different templates depending on whether you are acting as the seller/supplier or the customer.

 why our